JevinSidhu/htn-fe-challenge/README.md

 1. Validate that emails, locations and GitHub profiles are entered correctly using regular expressions.
 Of course, savvy users could circumvent these checks on the front-end to submit invalid data.
 On the server-side, back-end developers should validate and sanitize the data.
 Regardless of an error on the front-end or back-end, the error should be presented to the user.

-2. Prompt users to save their answers if they click "Next Set" or "Home" after entering answers and saving.
+2. Prompt users to save their answers if they click "Next Set" or "Home" after entering answers and not saving.
 I did some light user testing with my family and friends and that was a key pain point.

 3. Prompt users with which fields were incorrectly filled out after checks fail.